Biggytv/titanium-fscache/README.md

-What is each variable that is passed in? url = The URL of the remote data source. time = The amount of time (in seconds) to keep the data stored on the device. fileName = The name of the file that will be saved on the file system. callback = A function to be called after data retrieval is complete.
+What is each variable that is passed in? url = The URL of the remote data source. time = The amount of time (in seconds) to keep the data stored on the device. fileName = The name of the file that will be saved on the file system.
+There is no need to add a file extension, .txt is added automatically. callback = A function to be called after data retrieval is complete.
 The retrieved data will be passed into this function.

 What Does It Return?